-No, the Advocate is one of Oxy’s four confidential resources and will not share any information with anyone else unless there is an imminent risk of harm to self or others.
+No, the Advocates are one of Oxy’s four confidential resources and will not share any information with anyone else unless there is an imminent risk of harm to self or others.
 The other confidential resources include ordained clergy in the Office of Religious and Spiritual Life, the counseling staff at Emmons Wellness Center and the 24/7 Helpline: (323) 341-4141.

-There are no qualifications for talking to the Advocate, who will provide support and resources to anyone who comes to the office.
+There are no qualifications for talking to an Advocate, who will provide support and resources to anyone who comes to the office.
 If it’s causing you distress or making you uncomfortable, it’s serious enough.
-The Advocate is also available to answer questions, help you clarify your own feelings or thoughts, and talk about healthy relationships and consensual activity.
+The Advocates are also available to answer questions, help you clarify your own feelings or thoughts, and talk about healthy relationships and consensual activity.

 Yes, the Advocate provides support to all students impacted by sexual or interpersonal violence, no matter when it happened.
 The Advocate can also provide support to students who experience violence while abroad or during absences from campus, and can help alumni get connected to community resources in their area.